immerfroehlich/audio-juicer/README.md

 ------------------------
 - [x] Pregap track (inaudible) - don't convert it to mp3.
 Remove the wav (Example: Genesis - Selling England..., Vangelis - Blade Runner)
 - [x] Add support for hidden audible pregap tracks (Example: Die Ärzte - 13)
+- [ ] What about titles that are too long?
+Example Al Di Meola - Casino
+- [ ] Selection of cdrom device
+- [ ] Read TOC and isrc for submission of discId to musicbrainz
+- [ ] If there is only one disc for discid don't ask the user for input.
+- [ ] Show progress bar during cdparanoia ripping process
+- [ ] Logging for debug and info and error
+- [ ] Verbose mode with logging info
 - [ ] The first release year must be searched by a special query and not via discid.
 Often the first release has been a vinyl/Schellack record
 - [ ] Blade Runner throws IndexOutOfBoundsException
 java.lang.IndexOutOfBoundsException: Index: 12, Size: 12